-A hunter and camp leader throughout most of his life, Anguhadluq moved with his wife, artist Marion Tuu’luuq, and his family to the settlement of Qamani’tuaq (Baker Lake) in 1961 during a period of severe famine.
-He made his first drawings in the early 1960s.
-His unique drawing style features simplified images often depicted from several different viewpoints.
-His images translated perfectly into prints, which were included in every annual Baker Lake Print Collection up to the time of his death.
+Anguhadluq was a hunter and camp leader throughout most of his life.
+He moved with his wife, artist Marion Tuu’luuq, and family to the settlement of Qamani’tuaq in 1961 during a period of severe famine.
+He made his first drawings shortly after.

 For more detailed information, please contact Feheley Fine Arts